-Technology abatement approach not relevant for this methodology.
+The technology abatement approach is not relevant to this methodology.

 3.3.5 Activity data

 Information on activity statistics relevant to tyre, brake and road surface wear may be found in Chapter 1.A.3.b Road transport concerning exhaust emissions from road transport.